xtremind/ppyou/README.md

 ## VERSION 2.3.0 - INPROGRESS
 * FEAT adding end play screen, displayed if a specific number of play has been done (4x each player)
+* FIX at the second game, the given is empty after the gap

 ## TODO LIST